simetrikinc/hieroskopia/README.md

 [![codecov](https://codecov.io/gh/simetrikinc/hieroskopia/branch/master/graph/badge.svg)](https://codecov.io/gh/simetrikinc/hieroskopia)

-The hiereskopia package its a library to infer properties from dates and numeric data types, like formats or separators from samples, through regular patterns in a pandas series.
+The hiereskopia package is a library to infer properties like date formats or numeric separators in pandas series of type object or string.

 ## Support
 ### Date-times: